kkaefffer/zlib-node/README.md

-# DO NOT USE – DEPRECATED

-This extension is deprecated since the functionality was folded into node.js core: https://nodejs.org/dist/latest/docs/api/zlib.html

-# NAME

-node-zlib - Simple, synchronous deflate/inflate for node.js buffers.
+Simple, synchronous deflate for node.js buffers.

 # USAGE

-Install with `npm install zlib`.
+Install with `npm install zlib-node`.

     var Buffer = require('buffer').Buffer;
-    var zlib = require('zlib');
+    var zlib = require('zlib-node');

     var input = new Buffer('lorem ipsum dolor sit amet');
-    var compressed = zlib.deflate(input);
-    var output = zlib.inflate(compressed);
+    var output = zlib.deflate(input);

-Note that `node-zlib` is only intended for small (< 128 KB) data that you already have buffered.
+Note that `zlib-node` is only intended for small (< 128 KB) data that you already have buffered.
 It is not meant for input/output streams.

 # BUILDING